 Final rating: ★★☆☆☆

 Reasoning: A site that teaches skills to teens, Barclays understandably wants to teach students how to write a CV, a laudable goal.
-But it’s practically useless if you want to quickly produce a quality CV.
+But the builder isn’t practical unless you already know how to produce a quality CV on your own.

 9. Reed